eReefs/ereefs.github.io/docs/outputs/data-access-tools-tutorials.md

 These web applications have been developed by the eReefs teams to help you discover and re-use eReefs data products:

 <div class="tilegroup">
-{% assign data_access_services = site.outputs | where_exp: "item", "item.ereefs_ip and item.categories contains 'data-access-service'" %}
+{% assign data_access_services = site.outputs | where_exp: "item", "item.categories contains 'data-access-service'" %}
 {% for output in data_access_services %}
 {% include output-tile.md %}
 {% endfor %}